 In most cases, catalysts are added to facilitate hydrolysis, and when silicate derivates are used as starting material, hydrolysis can be carried out in two ways: addition of an acidic catalyst leads to acidic hydrolysis and production of monoliths, while basic hydrolysis is based on addition of a basic catalyst, leading to formation of nanostructures [16,19].
 The rate of hydrolysis is firstly and mostly influenced by the strength and concentration of the acid or base catalyst, and then secondly by temperature and solvent [17,19].
-One of the problems with sol-gel is that sometimes syneresis can occur, which involves deformation of the network and transport of liquid through the pores leading to spontaneous shrinkage of a gel during the aging of the gel, or during drying as the liquid evaporates [16,17].
+One of the problems with sol-gel is that sometimes syneresis can occur, which involves deformation of the acid or gel during the aging of the gel, or during drying as the liquid evaporates [16,17].